Southwest explains its meltdown to Congress

 More than 16,700 flights were canceled and 2 million passengers stranded, scuttling holiday plans and leaving mountains of unclaimed baggage nationwide.
 Southwest CEO Bob Jordan apologized and the airline offered reimbursements for passengers' costs, along with bonus points.
 The Department of Transportation is investigating, including whether the airline scheduled more flights than it could handle.

-The pilots' union is prepared to testify that Watterson and Jordan, who began their roles just over a year ago, "inherited a massive, complex operation held together by duct tape and baling wire."
+The pilots' union is testified that Watterson and Jordan, who began their roles just over a year ago, "inherited a massive, complex operation held together by duct tape and baling wire."
 Technology failures were predictable and avoidable because the system has failed multiple times "with increasing frequency and magnitude."

-"Since 2011, SWA has averaged one major operational failure every 18 months," the testimony says.
+"Since 2011, SWA has averaged one major operational failure every 18 months," the testimony said.
 "Warning signs were ignored.
 Poor performance was condoned.
 Excuses were made.
 Processes atrophied.
 Core values were forgotten."

-The testimony also provides new details about what was happening behind the scenes while the airline's schedule fell apart.
+The testimony also provided new details about what was happening behind the scenes while the airline's schedule fell apart.

 The union says the airline operated more than 500 empty flights to reposition planes -- and it contends the aircraft could have carried passengers.
 More than 10,000 pilots rode in passenger seats, headed to another assignment in a choreography the union called "inefficient."